pvishal-carnd/CarND-Vehicle-Detection/writeup.md

 The classifier is significantly fast to evaluate taking much less than a millisecond to predict.

 ![Confusion matrix][image1]

+Clearly, our classifier has 100% recall but we do have false positives.

 ### Sliding Window Search